ekmolloy/stamps-tutorial/tutorial.md

 ```
 *Use the [cladogram](images/helio-cladogram.pdf) to identify reference sequences near GEQJ1S112HN8VO (e.g., Heliobacterium_modesticaldum_11).
 Extract these sequences from the alignment file from TIPP and visualize.
 Now examine the placement file from TIPP.
 What are branch lengths and maximum likelihood scores for placements of GEQJ1S112HN8VO onto the Clostridia reference tree?
 Now discuss TIPP (with 0.50 support thresholds) classifying GEQJ1S112HN8VO as Heliobacterium modesticaldum Ice1 (below species level) versus TIPP (with 0.95 support thresholds) classifying GEQJ1S112HN8VO as Clostridiales order and Unclassified at the family, genus, and species levels.*

-**NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
+**JUST A REMINDER: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
 New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------